 What do the changing colors of a bruise mean?

 Typically, a bad bang turns red when it first happens because hemoglobin is flowing to the injury.
 After a day or two, a bruise usually turns into a deep blue to purple shade as the oxygen in the pooled blood disappears.
-It may morph to green by day five, and then lighten even more to a yellow or yellow-brown color depending on the skin’s pigment, which means it’s healing.
+It may morph to green by day five, and then lighten even more to yellow or yellow-brown color depending on the skin’s pigment, which means it’s healing.
 It typically takes about two weeks for a bruise to disappear completely, but the exact timing varies depending on the severity of the injury and the child’s skin tone.
+However, none of this timing is always exact.

 How can I help a bruise heal more quickly?